-The consolidated net profit of your Company was H9307 Lakhs in the year under reviewcompared to H6470 Lakhs in the corresponding previous year.
+The consolidated net profit of your Company was H 7044.42 Lakhs in the year underreview compared to H 9815.80 Lakhs in the corresponding previous year.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Mr. Abhishek Somany retires by rotation at the ensuing Annual General Meeting and beingeligible has offered himself for re-appointment.
+Mrs. Anjana Somany retires by rotation at the ensuing Annual General Meeting and beingeligible has offered herself for re-appointment.

 NOMINATION AND REMUNERATION POLICY